DesantBucie/Kinder-Vim/README.md

 ## Post-Instalation

-Now you can add any coc package just by command :CocInstall pakage-name (i.e coc-html).
+Now you can add any coc package just by command `:CocInstall pakage-name (i.e coc-html)`.

 ## Uninstall

 If you do not like this, and want to remove it, simply delete ~/.vimrc, and ~.vim from your home directory.
 You will also need to remove ~/.config/coc.

+## TODO

+Better touchbar integration